primer/css/docs/pages/css/tools/linting.md

 ## Octicons

-We test for the proper use of the [octicons helper](../components/octicons/) in our templates and make sure that the symbols used are valid octicons.
+We test for the proper use of the [Octicons helper](https://github.com/primer/octicons/tree/master/lib/octicons_helper#readme) in our templates and make sure that the symbols used are valid octicons.

 ## IE rule limit